 Hello my name is Laila.
 I’m a twentysomething biologist/ecologist with a camera.
 An old one, but it still works so why replace it?
 I have been taking pictures since I was sixteen (with the same camera).
 While other photographers focus on the beauty of the human world; I like to take a closer look at the world that many people overlook, the microcosmos.
 Where a single plant can be the castle of a single beetle that defends it at any cost.
 A world full of colour, shapes and unique creatures.
 My focus are the small beings, be it insects, spiders, flowers or frogs.

 It probably will not surprise anyone who has taken a look at my pictures that I like ladybugs.
 A lot.
 It is not some weird obsession or a belief that all pictures should contain ladybugs, but there simply are not many other insects that are so well-fitted to macro photography as ladybugs.
 In a world of brown and green they are red.
 That is good for spotting in nature and on photographs.
-There are many other advantages, but I won’t bore you with that here (in posts on the other hand ;)).
-For those who not share my preference for ladybugs, I try to post a picture of something else every other day ;).
+There are many other advantages, but I won’t bore you with that here.
+For those who not share my preference for ladybugs, I try to post a picture of something else occasionally ;).

 I like the visual arts a lot.
 As I have always been fond of drawing, some drawings might pop up one day too.
-Same goes for videos, especially the ones featuring my cat.
 Maybe something else as well, I don’t know.
 I find it interesting that those three media follow roughly the same rules when it comes to composition, light and colour.
 My own pictures usually follow the 1/3 rule of composition.
 It is fascinating to see people break it with great success.
 I don’t have artists that inspire me as such, but I do look around to see what other people are doing or have done (in the case of long dead painters).
 So, leave a comment or a like and I will look at your stuff too!